Ron Hamilton (musician): Biography

-Ron Hamilton was born in Indiana in 1950.
+Ron Hamilton was born in Indiana on November 9, 1950.
 His mother encouraged him to study music as a child, and he reluctantly learned to play the trombone, piano, and the guitar.
-As a small boy, his family would sing often together, and the children were encouraged to make up their own parts to harmonize.
+As a young boy, his family would sing often together, and the children were encouraged to make up their own parts to harmonize.

-He attended Bob Jones University where he received a BA in Church Music in 1973, and an MA in Church Music Composition.
-Ron married Shelly Garlock in 1975, and the couple began working at Majesty Music with Ron's father-in-law, Dr. Frank Garlock, who was a well-known speaker in Independent Baptist circles.
-Ron and Shelly have five children: Jonathan, Tara, Alyssa, Megan, and Jason, who all performed as voice actors on the Patch the Pirate Adventures.
+Hamilton attended Bob Jones University where he received a BA in Church Music in 1973, and an MA in Church Music Composition.
+He married Shelly Garlock in 1975, and the couple began working at Majesty Music with his father-in-law, Dr. Frank Garlock, who was a well-known speaker in Independent Baptist circles.
+Ron and Shelly had five children: Jonathan, Tara, Alyssa, Megan, and Jason, who all performed as voice actors on the Patch the Pirate Adventures.

 In 1978, a doctor discovered cancer in Hamilton's left eye that required his eye to be removed.
-As he travelled around speaking at evangelistic services in churches with Dr. Garlock, children began calling Hamilton "Patch the Pirate."
+As he traveled around speaking at evangelistic services in churches with Dr. Garlock, children began calling Hamilton "Patch the Pirate."
 Around this time, he began writing music for children to be sung in church, which Majesty Music later released as an album.
 In 1982, "Patch" decided to add a comedic drama script along with his children's music and called the album Patch the Pirate Goes to Space.
-The album was very successful and led to a new Patch the Pirate Adventure being release every year since 1982.
-The most recent release, Mystery Island (2020), is the 41st adventure.
+The album was very successful and led to a new Patch the Pirate Adventure being released every year since 1982.
+The most recent release, A Whale of a Tale (2021), is the 42nd adventure.
 Patch the Pirate Adventures are broadcast on a number of radio stations internationally and are recognized by the National Religious Broadcasters as the third largest religious children's programming outreach; over two million copies have been sold.

-Ron Hamilton served as Music Pastor at Calvary Baptist Church in Simpsonville, South Carolina for 21 years.
-Until 2018, he continued to travel as an evangelistic speaker and also served as the Director of Majesty MusiColleges, which are seminars held across the United States for Christian music directors and musicians.
+Hamilton served as music pastor at Calvary Baptist Church in Simpsonville, South Carolina, for 21 years.
+Until 2018, he continued to travel as an evangelistic speaker and also served as the director of Majesty MusiColleges, which are seminars held across the United States for Christian music directors and musicians.
 Approximately one thousand musicians receive training at these MusiColleges each year.
-He currently lives in Greenville, SC with his wife.
-In 2017, Ron Hamilton was diagnosed with early onset dementia.
+More recently, he and his wife had been living in Navarre, Florida.
+In May 2013, his first-born son, Jonathan, died from suicide after a lengthy battle with mental health issues.
+In 2017, Hamilton was diagnosed with early onset dementia.
 After the diagnosis, his son-in-law and daughter, Adam Morgan and Megan Morgan, assumed control of the family's flagship publishing company, Majesty Music.
-Ron Hamilton continued traveling and performing for as long as he was able.
-In 2018, the Morgans took Ron's popular character to the big screen releasing the first-ever Patch the Pirate animated movie based on Ron Hamilton's beloved characters.
+Hamilton continued traveling and performing for as long as he was able.
+In 2018, the Morgans took Hamilton's popular character to the big screen, releasing the first-ever Patch the Pirate animated movie based on his characters.

+Death

+Hamilton was placed in hospice care on April 16, 2023, and died at home on April 19, 2023, at age 72.